 Patients with early-stage pleural mesothelioma may undergo surgery, chemotherapy, radiation, or a combination of some or all of these treatments in an effort to eradicate the cancer.
 Treatment options may include a pleurectomy/decortication procedure or extrapleural pneumonectomy — resective operations that aim to completely remove tumors.
 Palliative treatment, which focuses on symptom relief and pain management, is also an option often deployed to keep patients comfortable.

 Research reveals that those exposed to asbestos (whether its presence is legal or not) at an early age and for an extended period of time are at higher risk of developing mesothelioma than those exposed later in life.
-About 65 percent of all mesothelioma cases are diagnosed at age 65 or older.
+Doctors diagnose about 65 percent of all mesothelioma cases in patients 65 or older.
 Only about 4 percent of cases are diagnosed under the age of 45.
 Younger patients generally have a longer life expectancy than older patients, since younger patients tend to be healthier overall and better able to weather the treatment process.

 According to the World Health Organization, approximately half of all deaths from occupational cancer can be attributed to asbestos – though there is no legal level of asbestos exposure.
-The vast majority of mesothelioma diagnoses are among men who were exposed to asbestos in their workplace.
-Women make up a much smaller percentage of diagnoses, likely coming into contact with dangerous asbestos in the home or even indirectly through the transfer of asbestos dust from an exposed loved one who may have carried it home on their body or clothing.
+The vast majority of mesothelioma diagnoses are among men who were exposed to asbestos in their workplace, and women make up a much smaller percentage of diagnoses.
+Most likely because they came into contact with asbestos in the home, or even indirectly through the transfer of asbestos fibers from an exposed loved one who may have carried it home on their body or clothing.
 This is also known as secondary exposure.

-Men have an average survival rate of 4.5 percent, as opposed to an average 13.4 percent for female mesothelioma patients.
+Men have an average survival rate of 4.5 percent, as opposed to an average of 13.4 percent for female mesothelioma patients.

 If you or a loved one are living with mesothelioma or have experienced prolonged exposure to asbestos, it’s important to seek out quality treatment as well as legal help, and focus on your health.
 Mesothelioma is an aggressive disease — acting quickly can significantly impact your overall prognosis and increase your life expectancy.